 Packing for a social distancing vacation is a lot like packing for any other vacation, but with a few extra items.
 Masks, hand sanitizer, and disinfectant wipes should now be part of your packing list.
 Have each of these items easily accessible while you travel plus pack replacements in your luggage.
 This way you have enough supplies to last through your entire trip.

 Airports have limited food options, and many airlines stopped food and beverage service.
 Pack food for the airport and plane to be safe.
 The same is true for road trips.
 Pack snacks in individual portions and have those available in case there are limited options on the road.

 Final Thoughts On A Social Distancing Vacation

 For our first social distancing vacation we opted for a road trip to Ohio to visit Cuyahoga Valley National Park.
-There are several trails in and around the area which gives us the option of choosing a different route if one area is busy on a particular day or time.
-The drive is also relatively short where we would need only one or two stops along the way.
+There are several trails in and around the area which gave us the option of choosing a different route if one area was busy on a particular day or time.
+The drive was also relatively short where we would need only one or two stops along the way.
 Lastly, we opted for a small cottage rental to give us flexibility in making our own meals if restaurants did not have carry-out or outdoor dining as we expected.